iar1000/DolfinFisherSolver/README.md

 Following packages have been used during developement of this software:

 Ubuntu (18.04): OS
+GCC (6.3.0): Compiler
-CMake (minimum 3.5): Compilation process
+CMake (minimum 3.5): Helps with compilation process
 FEniCS (2019.1): Automated solution of Differential Equations ([Installation guide](https://fenics.readthedocs.io/en/latest/installation.html))
+OpenMPI (3.0.1): Library for distributed computing, is integrated in FEniCS

 #### ETH Euler cluster
 To build and run the simulation on the Euler cluster, load following modules via the commands: